Decay estimates for the quadratic tilt-excess of integral varifolds: Notation

 whenever $\phi$ measures $X$, $Y$ is a Banach space, and $f : X \to Y$ is $\phi$ measurable, see \cite[2.2.6, 2.8.1, 1.10.1, 2.4.12]{MR41:1976}.
 The notation for the Lebesgue seminorms is particularly convenient when longer expressions replace the measure $\phi$ as will repeatedly be the case in \ref{lemma:lipschitz_approximation}\,\eqref{item:lipschitz_approximation:poincare}.

-Additionally, the following symbols are taken from Allard \cite[2.3, 2.5, 3.1, 3.5, 4.2]{MR0307015}: $T^\perp$, $\mathbf{G}_\vdim$, $\Var_\vdim$, $\RVar_\vdim$, $\IVar_\vdim$, $\| V \|$, $\delta V$, and $\| \delta V \|$.
 Moreover, the following slight modifications and additions apply.
 (For the convenience of the reader in this section for nearly every symbol the appropriate reference to its definition in \cite{MR41:1976} is given at its first occurrence.)